epiforecasts/EpiNow2/.github/CONTRIBUTING.md

 *   Usually, all the review conversations occur under the PR.
 The reviewer merges the PR when every issue has been resolved.
 Please use the "Resolve conversation" functionality in the GitHub web interface to indicate when a specific issue has been adressed, responding with a commit pointing to the change made where applicable.

 *   When a PR is ready to be merged, you may be asked to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) on the `main` branch.
 You can do this by checking out your branch and running `git rebase main`.
 If it is successful, your commits will be placed on top of the commit history of `main` in preparation for a merge.
 A rebase might result in some merge conflicts.
-Make sure that they are resolved, then push your changes to your branch again.
+Make sure that they are resolved, then push your changes to your branch again (using the `--force` option, that is, `git push -f`, if required).

 *   A number of issues can cause the Github checks to fail.
 It can be helpful to safeguard against them by doing the following:
   *   Check that there are no linting issues by running `lintr::lint_package()`.